There are five types of reportable conduct listed in the Child Wellbeing and Safety Act 2005 (Vic.). These are:

 - significant neglect.

-From 1 July 2017, principals in the Archdiocese of Melbourne should, in the first instance, contact the Industrial Relations Unit as soon as they are made aware of an allegation that may constitute reportable conduct.
+From 1 July 2017, principals in the Archdiocese of Melbourne should, at first instance, contact the Employee Relations Unit as soon as they are made aware of an allegation that may constitute reportable conduct.

-The Industrial Relations Unit will provide advice and support to Melbourne principals on how to manage the matter, including reporting to CCYP (if appropriate) within the legislated timeframe.
+The Employee Relations Unit will provide advice and support to Melbourne principals on how to manage the matter, including reporting to CCYP (if appropriate) within the legislated timeframe.

 Principals from Sale, Sandhurst and Ballarat Diocese are advised to contact their Catholic Education Office for advice and support.